 (length x width x height)

-To conserve battery life, the LEDs on the MT20 don't always remain ON.
+NOTE: To conserve battery life, the LEDs on the MT20 are not always on.

 General Purpose Button